robertmartin8/ReasonableDeviations/_posts/2020-08-20-investing-checklist.md

 - Using CapIQ, Bloomberg, or a similar tool, construct a list of comparable companies.
 There is an important tradeoff between having good quality (i.e very similar) comps and having enough of a sample for the mean/median to be meaningful.
   - important to keep an eye on variables that are not captured by the valuation multiples, for example, leverage and cash flow
   - if you notice any outliers among the compset, investigate why, but consider removing them.
-- We can then compute the average value for each metric (e.g EV/EBITDA, P/E) across multiple values.
+- We can then compute the average value for each metric (e.g. EV/EBITDA, P/E) across multiple values.
 - If our company has multiples much lower than the median, it is important to critically think about why this is the case.
 Some common reasons for a low P/E are: lower growth than comps, more levered, different risk exposures (geography).
 - If there is a very good reason that the company is trading at a big discount to comps, and hence you don't feel the comps are a fair sample, then you can just use multiples from the company's own history along with your own forecasts of the denominators to estimate the value.